Chapter 6 Reactis Coverage Metrics

 6.3 Generic Metrics

 Generic coverage metrics define targets which may appear in the Simulink, the Stateflow, the Embedded MATLAB 2, or the C code 3 portions of a model.
-There are five generic coverage metrics supported by Reactis: (1) Decision coverage, (2) Condition coverage, (3) Modified Condition/Decision Coverage (MC/DC), (4) Multiple Condition Coverage (MCC) and (5) Boundary coverage.
-These metrics are all are based on well-known coverage metrics of the same names developed for measuring coverage of source code.
+There are six generic coverage metrics supported by Reactis: (1) decision coverage, (2) condition coverage, (3) modified condition/decision coverage (MC/DC), (4) multiple condition coverage (MCC), (5) boundary coverage, and (6) interval coverage.
+The first five metrics are are based on well-known coverage metrics of the same names developed for measuring coverage of source code.
+Interval coverage is unique to Reactis.

 if ((x > 0) && (y > 0)) z = 1; else z = 2;